jayachandradora/Kafka/Kafka.md

 Message streaming systems often use distributed architectures and technologies to handle large volumes of data and ensure scalability, fault tolerance, and low latency.
 Examples of popular message streaming platforms include Apache Kafka, Amazon Kinesis, Apache Pulsar, and Google Cloud Pub/Sub.

+Point-to-point (P2P) and publish-subscribe (pub-sub) are two fundamental messaging paradigms used in distributed systems for communication between components.
+Here's an overview of each:

+###  Point-to-Point Messaging System (P2P):
+In a point-to-point messaging system, also known as queuing, messages are sent from one producer to exactly one consumer.
+The messaging system typically involves the following components:

+*  Queue: messages are persisted in queue.
+A message queue acts as an intermediary storage mechanism where messages are placed by the producer and consumed by the consumer(s).
+Each message is consumed by only one consumer.
+*  Producer: A producer is responsible for sending messages to the message queue.
+*  Consumer: A consumer retrieves messages from the message queue and processes them.
+Once a message is consumed, it is typically removed from the queue.
+P2P messaging systems are often used in scenarios where each message must be processed by a single recipient, such as task distribution, workload balancing, or job scheduling.

+###  Publish-Subscribe Messaging System (Pub-Sub):
+In a publish-subscribe messaging system, messages are broadcasted from a producer (publisher) to multiple consumers (subscribers) who have subscribed to receive specific types of messages.
+The messaging system typically involves the following components:

+*  Topic: A topic is a channel or category to which messages are published.
+Publishers send messages to specific topics, and subscribers receive messages from topics they have subscribed to.
+*  Publisher (Producer): A publisher is responsible for sending messages to one or more topics.
+*  Subscriber (Consumer): A subscriber expresses interest in one or more topics and receives messages published to those topics.

+Pub-sub messaging systems allow for decoupling between publishers and subscribers, enabling a more flexible and scalable communication model.
+Subscribers can dynamically subscribe to topics of interest without needing to know about the publishers, and publishers can broadcast messages without needing to know about the subscribers.

+Pub-sub messaging systems are commonly used in scenarios such as event-driven architectures, real-time data processing, and message broadcasting.

+In summary, point-to-point messaging systems are designed for one-to-one communication, while publish-subscribe messaging systems are designed for one-to-many communication

 ![image](https://github.com/jayachandradora/Kafka/assets/115500959/7be37c8e-0e18-4fb5-8ebf-fb6b3c192070)